Aden Chambers

 Scott Beach (born November 15, 1980), also known by the ring name Aden Chambers, is an American semi-retired professional wrestler.
-He is best known for his appearances with the East Coast Wrestling Association (ECWA) in the 2000s and Ring of Honor (ROH) in the early 2010s.
+He is best known for his appearances with the East Coast Wrestling Association (ECWA) in the 2000s.

 Professional wrestling career

-ECWA (2004-2013)
+ECWA (2004–2013)

 In the East Coast Wrestling Association he teamed with Kekoa the Flyin Hawaiian to win the 2012 K-CUP, resulting in Aden being entered into their 2013 Hall of Fame as the only man to win every championship and tournament in the company, having won the ECWA Heavyweight, Mid-Atlantic, Tag Team, and 2008 ECWA Super 8 Tournament.
 He retired from the company after this.